SerenityOS/serenity/Documentation/BuildInstructionsLadybird.md

 On macOS:

-Note that Xcode 13.x does not have sufficient C++20 support to build ladybird.
 Xcode 14 versions before 14.3 might crash while building ladybird.
 Xcode 14.3 or clang from homebrew may be required to successfully build ladybird.

 ```
 xcode-select --install